-Just as you are working to develop your players, you should strive to develop yourself as a coach.
+Just as you are working to develop your players, you should strive to develop yourself as a coach and a person.
 The questionnaire above well let you know your strengths and weaknesses that you can work on.

 There are so many incredible resources out there to use to constantly be learning.
 Additionally, realize that all of the skills you learn as a coach will bleed over to your personal, professional and family life.
 Understand that investing in learning how to be a better coach, will be investing in yourself.
 Below are a few tips on how to improve as a coach:

 - Listen to hockey, coaching, and leadership podcasts (you can do this on the way to the rink)!